 Do engage frequently!
 Engagement promotes feedback and generates a positive customer experience.
 Like positive comments, reply to questions, and handle any negative comments or concerns with a friendly, polite, constructive tone.
 Posting consistently is crucial—nothing kills traffic quicker than lack of new content.

 Don’t look to big established brands for a social media template—brands like Adidas can have their slogan as their bio because they’re already well-known.
 Your Twitter and Instagram bio should be informative but short and to-the-point, describing what your brand has to offer.
 Throw in your brand’s key values where possible.

 Do invest in social media software.
 There are dozens of programs and tools out there to help you generate an automated content-posting schedule, to catch your audience at the right time and increase engagement and feedback.
-Sites like Sprout Social and Hootsuite offer free trials of their social media managing, publishing and analytics tools to measure and monitor your success.
+There are plenty of platforms that offer free trials of their social media managing, publishing and analytics tools to measure and monitor your success.

 Don’t over-explain.
 Keep your captions short, and limit the use of hashtags to one per post (if appropriate).
 Cluttering your timeline with too many hashtags and long-winded captions disconnects you from your audience.
 Studies have shown that our average attention span is approximately 7 seconds long—about the same as a goldfish!

 Do keep your visuals consistent.
 Your logo and color palette should be reflected on your social media—especially when it comes to a visuals-heavy platform like Instagram.
 Your profile photo/avatar should be your logo.
 Keep all posted visuals consistent by cropping or filtering them the same way.